nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 MSS

 1. Home bakery owner requests to add a new task.
-2. Home bakery owner enters an add command with the required information.
+2. Home bakery owner enters an add task command with the required information.
 3. Trackr saves the new task to the system.

    Use case ends.